dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 run by many nodes that are owned by independent node providers.
 Therefore, we call applications that run on the IC
 _decentralized applications_ or _dapps_.

-A second kind of decentralized denotes who is in control of changing a dapp.
+A second kind of decentralized denotes who is in control of changing a dapp, or a smart contrat more generally.
-That is, dapps running on the IC can still be controlled by a single, central entity.
+That is, in general dapps running on the IC or smart contracts on other decentralized platforms can still be controlled by a single, central entity and thus still be under centralized control.
 As we will motivate below, it is often beneficial if a dapp is also under _decentralized control_.
 This means that no single party can decide how the dapp is evolved.
-Instead, the dapp can only be changed according to decisions that many parties jointly make in a DAO.
+Instead, the dapp can only be changed according to decisions that many parties jointly make.
-The latter kind of decentralization is what the SNS helps with: it allows to decentralize the control of a dapp.
+This decentralized control of a dapp is what a DAO achieves.

 ## Motivation: why a DAO?